deusexec/go-fsm/README.md

     tableHeader()

-    // Read value from the emitter and pass it to the FSM for input := range bin.Emitter() {
+    // Read emitted value and pass it to the FSM for input := range bin.Emitter() {
         fsm.Run(fmt.Sprintf("%v", input), onProcess)
     }